Reinhard Gregor Kratz: Areas of expertise

-Professional Actitivites
+Professional activities

 A member of the Göttingen Academy of Sciences and Humanities, Kratz currently serves as chairman of the board for the Academy's Septuaginta Unternehmen and director of its longterm lexicon project Hebräisches und aramäisches Lexikon über die Texte vom Toten Meer.
-He also directs the Division for Qumran Research at the Institute for Special Research, located at Göttingen's Faculty of Theology, and the Centrum Orbis Orientalis (CORO), an interdisciplinary center supported by the University as well as the Academy.
+He also directs the Division for Qumran Research at the Institute for Special Research, located at Göttingen's Faculty of Theology, and the Centrum Orbis Orientalis (CORO), an interdisciplinary center supported by the university as well as the academy.
 In addition, he acted as vice-speaker for the German Research Foundation Research Training Group (Graduiertenkolleg) 896 "Concepts of the Divine – Concepts of the World" and co-organizer for the joint project "The Interpretation of the Book of Genesis in the Dead Sea Scrolls," funded by the Deutsche Forschungsgemeinschaft in cooperation with the Deborah Dimant of the University of Haifa.
 Kratz sits on a number of editorial boards, for series and journals alike, and on the steering committee for the Northern European research network Old Testament Studies: Epistemologies and Methods (OTSEM).
 For many of these activities, Kratz works closely with his Göttingen Old Testament colleague, Hermann Spieckermann.